gnmearacaun/rpios-wayfirewm-config/README.md

 Raspberry Pi OS is based on Debian (Bookworm release).
 It looks similar to the Bullseye release, but there is an important difference; RPiOS is now underpinned by Wayland and WayfireWM.
 Wayland is the modern replacement for X11 (the default windowing system on Linux for decades).

 I originally set up Hyprland (window manager) on the pi5.
 To compile it, I had to change the software sources from `stable` to `testing`, an action that is not officially supported.
 I found out why; eventually my pi would not boot up anymore.
-However, by adding some plugins and options, I can get the same ease of use with WayfireWM.
-The Raspberry Pi Foundation has done the heavy lifting to provide a deceptively simple desktop with some major changes in architecture including pipewire for how media (music and video) is handled.
+However by adding some plugins and options, I can get the same _ease of use_ with WayfireWM.
+The Raspberry Pi Foundation has modernized the networking and architecture, and now uses pipewire for handling media sources (music and video) for example.
 The result is a smooth DE, extremely light on system resources, typically requiring <2Gb ram.

-This repo provides a [customized](https://github.com/gnmearacaun/rpios-wayfirewm-config/blob/main/howto-pi5wfwm.md) `~/.config/wayfire.ini` that has incorporated and expanded the RPiOS config.
+This repo provides a customized [~/.config/wayfire.ini](https://github.com/gnmearacaun/rpios-wayfirewm-config/blob/main/wayfire.ini) that has [incorporated and expanded](https://github.com/gnmearacaun/rpios-wayfirewm-config/blob/main/howto-pi5wfwm.md) the RPiOS config.

 The following binaries make it easier to adhere to a keyboard-only workflow
 - [space2meta](https://gitlab.com/interception/linux/plugins/space2meta): _turn your space key into the meta key when chorded to another key (on key release only)_
-- [caps2esc](https://gitlab.com/interception/linux/plugins/caps2esc): _transforming the most useless key ever in the most useful one_
+- [caps2esc](https://gitlab.com/interception/linux/plugins/caps2esc): _transforming the most useless key ever into the most useful one_

 - This repo has an accompanying video [TBA](https://example.com)